-A fundamental stage for any civil construction project is, whether domestic or industrial, the construction of a concrete slab.
+The construction of a concrete slab is a fundamental stage for any civil construction project is, whether domestic or industrial.

 This process has been greatly modernized in recent decades, thereby increasing the quality, safety, and efficiency that can be achieved when building concrete slabs.
 All this translates into a highly resistant floor with a finish that is as reliable as it is safe.